 The MSc is offered on a full-time (one-year) and part-time (two-year) basis.
-The Postgraduate Diploma is only available part time.
-In the Full time MSc, both of the following elements are taken concurrently.
+The Postgraduate Diploma is only available part-time (one-year).
+For the full-time MSc, both of the following elements are taken concurrently.

-Part time MSc Year 1: taught elements (described below) - a mixture of block and day release
+Part-time MSc Year 1: taught elements (described below)

 Part-time MSc Year 2: research element

-The part time Postgraduate Diploma follows the same syllabus as the PT MSc Year 1.
-View the course timing schedule (PDF - 55KB).
+The part-time Postgraduate Diploma follows the same syllabus as the part-time MSc Year 1.
+View the course timing schedule (PDF - 112KB).

 Chemical and Biological Incident Management